Korean Vegetable Pancakes (Yachajeon)

 • ½ cup water

-• 2-2½ cups vegetables of choice, sliced lengthwise (you could add spring onions, carrots, cabbage and onions)
+• 2-2½ cups vegetables of choice, sliced lengthwise (you could add cabbage, carrots and spring onions)

 • 1-2 tbsp neutral cooking oil